 When the IRS waives a penalty it is called abatement.
-Learn about IRS penalties for abatement with help from TurboTax in this video on tax tips.
+Learn about IRS penalties for abatement with help from TurboTax in this tax tip video.

 Hello, I'm Sara from TurboTax with some important information on getting your tax penalties waived.
 Not paying your taxes on time without IRS consent, may have pretty severe consequences.
 Not only do you have to pay interest on the amount you owe until it's paid off, but you may be responsible for penalties which can tack on another 25 percent to what you already owe.